AnkitC1598/react-scratchcard-v2/README.md

 This is a clone of https://github.com/aleksik/react-scratchcard
 ##### Improvement:
 - Resize the image using width and height props (in the original repo, the image was croped)
+- Smooth fade out animation on scratch complete
-- Type definition
+- Add type definition (ts)
 - Change brush size through props
-- Use custom brush throught props
+- Use custom brush through props
+- Define a custom check zone through props

 ## Demo